colfax0483/Vulnerable_apk/README.md

 ## CTF Format

 The project follows a CTF (Capture the Flag) format.
-The flag, or correct answer, is stored in the format `CTF{...}`.
+The flag, or correct answer, is stored in the format `FLAG{...}`.
 Your goal is to find and retrieve the flag for each challenge.

 ## Additional Resources